Urusaitech/From_GSheets_copy_and_update/README.md

 # kanalservis
-This script takes data from [the sheet:](https://docs.google.com/spreadsheets/d/1f-qZEX1k_3nj5cahOzntYAnvO4ignbyesVO7yuBdv_g/edit#gid=0)
-Then saves it to the [new sheet:](https://docs.google.com/spreadsheets/d/1f-qZEX1k_3nj5cahOzntYAnvO4ignbyesVO7yuBdv_g/edit#gid=0), and addes a new column to it.
+This script takes data from [the sheet](https://docs.google.com/spreadsheets/d/1f-qZEX1k_3nj5cahOzntYAnvO4ignbyesVO7yuBdv_g/edit#gid=0), then saves it to the [new sheet](https://docs.google.com/spreadsheets/d/1f-qZEX1k_3nj5cahOzntYAnvO4ignbyesVO7yuBdv_g/edit#gid=0) and addes a new column to it.

 How to run:
 - download main.py and sacc1.json